0804EshitaSharma/e-commerce-app/README.md

   - A new user can open an account, and an existing user can edit their profile.
   - We also provide a logout option, and users can use the application with limited access as a guest.
 2. **Order Confirmation Emails using Sendgrid API**
   - Users receive order confirmation emails via Sendgrid API that include complete order details and delivery addresses.
 3. **Use of various React Libraries**
   - Our app's user-friendly interface was made possible by the use of react libraries like react-share, react-toastify, and react-image-gallery across multiple places and The entire website is totally responsive, enabling seamless user interaction and viewing.
   - React-Toastify is used to display toast notifications for every user action, such as logging in or out, posting a review, returning an order, etc. Notifications for both errors and successes are displayed.
   -  React-image-gallery is used to ----------
+  - React-credit-cards is used to create a credit card display that highlights the information when entered during the checkout process.
 4. **Share products on Social Media**
 - React share is used on the product page to give customers the opportunity to email and share their favorite products on Facebook.
+5. **Google Places Autocomplete API**
+  - This application uses the google places autocomplete API in pages like checkout and user profile.
+With the use of places autocomplete, this app can detect user input and generate address recommendations accordingly.
+6. **Combobox Library**
+  - Combobox library is used along with google places autocomplete to display the address search bar along with the recommendations dropdown.

 ## Next Steps